PhilippeW83440/SDCND/CarND-Traffic-Sign-Classifier-Project/writeup_philippew.md

 I am using the Adam Optimizer with a Learning Rate of 1e-3.
 Compared to default SGD training with momentum, it reduces the number of hyperparameters to train and you do not have to manually tune the Learning Rate decay strategy.
 So it is easier and less time consuming to use with results that should be very good.

-I implemented and tested L2 regularization but it did not help; most probably because the dropouts are already doing a good job in terms of regularization.
+I am using L2 regularization as well to prevent overfitting.

 ####5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.